Our principal and staff

 When I am not at school, I enjoy reading, cooking, going to the beach and spending time with my husband, my two sons, and our gorgeous doggo Phantom.

-Jacqui Watsford - Assistant Principal (Special Education) & Yimaliko.
+Jacqui Watsford - Assistant Principal (Inclusive Education) & Yimaliko.

 My name is Jacqui Watsford and I have been proudly teaching for over 25 years.
 In that time, I have taught a variety of settings including mainstream classes from kinder to year 6, in support teacher roles, as an early intervention teacher both for not for profit organisations and with the Department of Education.
 For the past 8 years I have been fortunate to teach students in support classes and lead special education staff in the Newcastle, Lake Macquarie and the Hunter Valley.
 I have been fortunate in gaining a role at Biraban Public School to co-teach Yimaliko with Mr Sparkes, and to guide the special education stage as the Assistant Principal for Special Education.